 What is mentoring?

-You may find it useful to be mentored at different stages of your professional life tapping into the knowledge of somebody more senior and/or of greater experience who through their ability to listen, question and challenge, enables you to establish a course of action with confidence.
+You will find it useful to be mentored at different stages of your professional life tapping into the knowledge of somebody more senior and/or of greater experience who through their ability to listen, question and challenge, is an enabler for you to establish a course of action with confidence.

 Mentoring also works in reverse

 Reverse mentoring is a development technique that as the name suggests takes traditional mentoring and simply turns it around to enable younger employees to mentor their senior colleagues.
 This works particularly well when new technology is introduced.
 Reverse mentoring helps with the generational divide and provides wins for all in enabling exposure to new skills and enabling mutual respect through insights to what each individual has to offer a business.